renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Quarterstaff

 *The quarterstaff is an example variant weapon.
-It is similar to a Long Club, except it trades slightly lower damage and AP for a variety of tags—including the One-Handed tag, with associated one-handed damage.*
+It is similar to a Long Club, except it trades slightly lower damage and AP for a variety of tags — including the One-Handed tag, with associated one-handed damage.*

 A quarterstaff is a long staff made of sturdy wood.
-Though they are not as deadly as metal weapons—and are ineffective at defeating armor in particular—they are nevertheless versatile and effective weapons.
+Though they are not as deadly as metal weapons — and are ineffective at defeating armor in particular — they are nevertheless versatile and effective weapons.
 They can be wielded in a variety of different ways; notably, several of their basic strikes are the same as those used with swords.